-I don’t make a lot of plain white or yellow cakes, but since it’s Fuzz’s birthday month and since I’ve been practicing making different birthday cakes, it seemed like a good time to try this one.
-I wish I’d tried sooner.
-It’s from the King Arthur Flour Company and it’s the perfect white cake.
+I don’t make a lot of plain white or yellow cakes, but with some birthdays on the horizon it seemed like a good time to try this one.
+It’s Elegant White Cake from the King Arthur Flour Company and it’s the perfect white cake.

 I baked this in a 13×9 inch pan so it came together very quickly.
 Word on the street is that freezing just-baked cakes makes them moister, so I stuck the warm cake in the freezer to see if there was any truth to that.
 I’m going to cut it into some sort of shape tomorrow and decorate it.
 Todd and I found a picture of a crayon cake we think Fuzz will like.
 Our picture came from an Avon creative birthday cake book, but I found someone else’s rendition here.